juniorsundarCasual/TGT/vault/volume-5.chapter-359.md

 This was especially important in Shuri's case, since there were a lot of empty blanks between the abstract design and the tangible product she was trying to create.
 For instance, what kind of program was she to inscribe into the mana core?
 What kind of casing was she going to go with for the product?
 How was she to assemble everything?

 You see, these were the kind of pertinent questions that needed answering to get the design from a two-dimensional image to a three-dimensional object, which was by no means an easy feat.
-This was why Shuri had to spend two entire weeks just to work out all the kinks and develop a realistic plan that, if followed by any lay-person, could actualise the design.
+This was why Shuri had to spend three entire weeks just to work out all the kinks and develop a realistic plan that, if followed by any lay-person, could actualise the design.

 Why must the plan be finished before beginning the actualisation process?